nitori/information-node/README.md

 # License

-This software is available under the terms of GPLv2 or later, with a special exception for OpenSSL linking (see source files for details).
+This software is available under the terms of GPLv2 or later.
+See LICENSE.txt for details.

 # How does this all work?